 6 Simple Steps To Take Your Offline Brand Online

 So how do you then start?
 Simple.
 No more delays.
 No more excuses.
-Now is the time to take your offline business online.
+Now is the time to take your offline brand online.

 Alright, so you’re sold.
-It’s time to roll up those sleeves and understand how to take the offline store online.
+It’s time to roll up those sleeves and understand how to take your offline brand online.
 The perfect marriage between your offline and online presence requires a bit of initial planning.
 Start by answering the following questions: